jrmuizel/rr-dataflow/README.md

-Debugging reftests with RR
+# Debugging reftests with RR

 When debugging reftests it's common to want to trace back the contents of pixel to see where they came from.
 I wrote a tool called [rr-dataflow](https://github.com/jrmuizel/rr-dataflow/) to help with this. rr-dataflow adds an 'origin' command to gdb that you can use to track where data came from.

+# Bootstrap

+Run ./install.sh to install the capstone python binding and optionally register flow.py in .gdbinit.

+# Prerequisites

+You will need the python bindings for [capstone](https://github.com/aquynh/capstone) installed.
+Ubuntu gdb uses python3 and there's no package for the python3 bindings to capstone, so you'll need to compile from source.

+# Installing

 To use this origin command add it to gdb with something like the following:
 (gdb) source rr-dataflow/flow.py

-You will need the python bindings for [capstone](https://github.com/aquynh/capstone) installed.
-Ubuntu gdb uses python3 and there's no package for the python3 bindings to capstone, so you'll need to compile from source.
+# Demo

 What follows is a log of a rr session where I use this tool to trace back the contents of a pixel to the code responsible for it being set.
 In this case I'm using the softpipe mesa driver which is a simple software implementation of OpenGL.
 This means that I can trace through